 Gum disease (also known as periodontal disease) can be just as much of an issue for dogs as for their owners.
 Because of this, cleaning your canine companion's teeth is an important part of their overall health.
-Here, our vets in the Pacific Northwest explain how and why to keep your dog's mouth healthy and clean.
+Here, our vets in Everett explain how and why to keep your dog's mouth healthy and clean.

 Why should I have my dog's teeth cleaned?